-Ongoing expenses are ones that the business must pay regularly.
+Ongoing expenses are ones that the business must pay on a regular basis.
 They also fluctuate depending on the season or business volume.
 For instance, if you were to start a farm, your worker pay rates will increase during the harvest.
 Other ongoing expenses include the supplies needed to create your product.
 As you sell more products, your costs for materials will increase.

 Finally, list your one-time costs.
 Think about what equipment and furniture you’ll need in Montana.
 This can include computers, printers, desks, and vehicles.

-So, what will you call your Montana business?
-Maybe play off some Montana phrases like “a buck ninety-eight” or “a couple-three.”
+So, what will you call your business?
+Choosing a name for a Montana business can be fun – or challenging.
+You might play off some Montana phrases like “a buck ninety-eight” or “a couple-three.”
 Or you could go with a product or service-specific name (e.g., Montana Maids).

-Once you’ve brainstormed a list of options, check to see if another business in your state already has that name via the Montana Secretary of State.
+Once you’ve brainstormed a list of options, check to see if another business in your state already has that name.
+You can do a business name check on our website, or check with the Montana Secretary of State.
 If it’s available, see if the website address and social media names are available, too.
-You don’t want the lawsuit headaches or lost customers that may come with a name that’s already in use.
+You don’t want the headaches or lost customers that may come with a choosing name that’s already in use.

-Now, using all your paperwork, open up a bank account for the business.
-Even if you went the sole proprietor route, it’s a good idea to open a separate account just for business finances.
-This will help you see exactly what’s going on financially and adjust as needed.
+Once you have all your paperwork squared away, you can open up a business bank account.
+Even if you went the sole proprietor route, it’s a good idea to open a separate account for business finances.
+This will help you see exactly what’s going on regarding your income and spending and adjust as needed.
 The bank may also have business credit cards available for use.

-Finally, check with your local municipalities to learn what licensing or zoning permits you may need.
-Montana does not have a general business license, but licenses are required for some specific industries.
+Finally, check with your local municipalities to see what licensing or zoning permits you may need.
+Montana does not have a general business license.
+But, you’ll need a license for some specific industries.

-No matter where your audience is, think long and hard about the kinds of products or services you offer and go there.
-In the real world, this can include getting listed in the phone book or business directories, opening a storefront in their typical foot traffic areas, joining civic organizations like Kiwanis and Rotary Club, providing pro bono work or free products to local nonprofits, partnering with other businesses, or planning special events.
+Next, think about how you’ll reach your customer base.
+No matter where they live, think about you’ll let them know about your products or services.
+This can include getting listed in a business directory, opening a storefront in their area, or joining a civic group.
+You can also provide pro-bono work or free products to local nonprofits, or partner with other businesses to plan special events.
 Also, consider getting business cards made and hand them out liberally.

-On the web, set up a search-engine-optimized (SEO) website.
-Create a social media strategy to ensure your brand and visuals remain consistent across platforms (Twitter, Facebook, Instagram, LinkedIn, etc.).
-Register your business on Google My Business, so it’s easier to find, and build an email database to reach out to your customers with helpful information quickly.
+Last, create a website with strong search engine optimization (SEO).
+Making a business website is easy with our website creator.
+You’ll also need to create social media profiles and use a strategy to ensure your brand and visuals remain consistent across platforms (Twitter, Facebook, Instagram, LinkedIn, etc.).
+Register your business on Google My Business, so it’s easier to find.
+Finally, build an email database to reach your customers with helpful information.

 Missoula, Bozeman, and Great Falls are acceptable Montana cities in which to start a new business.
 Greg Doyon, the Great Falls City Manager, says, “Other communities have significant development costs, not to mention incredibly high real estate prices.
 Great Falls are Montana’s best-kept secret for small business.”